veriumas/veriumas/README.md

 - 👋 Hi, I’m @veriumas
 - 👀 I’m interested in azure, aws, salesforce, heroku
-- 🌱 I’m currently learning salesforce
+- 🌱 I’m currently learning kube

 <!---
 veriumas/veriumas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.